- Scholarship and Loan Repayment Programs

 CUPH conducts and facilitates population health research and educational initiatives that seek to improve the health of urban communities.

-The process of Wisconsin communities developing and implementing local health plans to address health conditions impacting their residents.
+The process in which Wisconsin communities develop and implement local health plans to address health conditions that affect their residents.

 University of Wisconsin County Health Rankings and Roadmaps

-The rankings and roadmaps project helps communities create solutions that will make it easier for people to make healthy choices.
-The health rankings portion of the project illustrates what issues are making people sick in a particular county.
-The roadmaps portion of the project helps to show what communities can do to create healthier places to live, work, and play.
+The Rankings and Roadmaps Project helps communities create solutions that will make it easier for people to make healthy choices.
+The health rankings portion of the project illustrates which issues are making people sick in a particular county.
+The roadmaps portion of the project shows what communities can do to create healthier places to live, work, and play.

 Informed Caring is a library resource maintained by Wisconsin AHEC.
 The site is designed to provide information and resources to those working in local health departments, community health centers, and those providing health care in rural or underserved communities in Wisconsin.

 An online job search engine that will display job vacancies nationwide at health care sites that are eligible placements to receive NHSC loan repayment.
 Some sites will be eligible placements to fulfill NHSC scholarship obligations.
-These vacancies may be filled by anyone who is qualified, individuals do not have to have interest in the loan repayment program.
+These vacancies may be filled by anyone who is qualified; individuals are not required to have interest in the loan repayment program.

 National Rural Recruitment and Retention Network (3RNet)